heremaps/msdkui-ios/Documentation/Guides/ContributionGuide.md

 ## Development environment

-Prerequisites, as of November, 2018:
+Prerequisites, as of March, 2019:

-- Latest [Xcode](https://developer.apple.com/xcode/) (10.1), which requires macOS High Sierra
+- Latest [Xcode](https://developer.apple.com/xcode/) (10.1), which requires macOS High Sierra (or higher)
 - Xcode command line tools, which can be installed by running the command `xcode-select --install`
 - Ruby 2.0 or higher
 - [Bundler](https://bundler.io/) to ensure a consistent environment